daozha/azure-powershell/src/StackAdmin/Azs.Backup.Admin/readme.md

       subject: Backup
     hide: true

-    # Hide the auto-generated Restore-AzsBackup and expose it through customized one
+    # Hide the auto-generated Get-AzsBackup and expose it through customized one
   - where:
       verb: Get
       subject: Backup